wilbo/server_technologie/README.md

 ### Getting REST Data
 1. Create a console application
+2. leave parent project running and keep the port in mind.
-2. Add the follwoing content in Program.cs
+3. Add the follwoing content in Program.cs
 ```cs
 class Program
 {